nytimes/tamper/index.md

 Tamper is a serialization protocol for categorical data.
 It achieves high compression ratios by finding the smallest possible binary representation for each category.

+### How does it work?

 Take, for example, a boolean attribute.
-In naïve JSON we would represent this as a "true" or "false" string:
+In naïve JSON we would represent this as a string, "true" or "false":

 ```json
 [{